Back to Software Engineering & Delivery Mastery Series

 Trunk-Based Development

 Key Insight: Trunk-Based Development isn't reckless — it's disciplined.
 It requires the highest level of engineering maturity: comprehensive automated tests, feature flags, pair programming or rapid code review, and CI that runs in under 10 minutes.
+The apparent risk ("what if someone pushes broken code?") is mitigated by making breakage immediately visible and instantly fixable.

 Feature Flags for Incomplete Work